"Steps to Parnassus"

 ARTARIA EDITIONS PROFILE

 Artaria Editions is a music-publishing house with a specialist interest in rare eighteenth-century repertoire.
 Founded by New Zealand musicologist Dr. Allan Badley and Klaus Heymann, Managing Director of HNH International who funds the enterprise, Artaria publishes around a hundred editions annually all of which form the basis of Naxos's ground-breaking historical series devoted the eighteenth-century symphony and concerto.
 An Artaria chamber music series is also well into the planning stages and includes, among other riches, a complete edition of the Boccherini string quartets along with many works by other prominent composers of the period, notably Ordonez, Vanhal, Dittersdorf and Pleyel.

 Allan Badley co-founded the now Hong-Kong based publishing house Artaria Editions in 1995 which is regarded as one of the leading specialist publishers in its field.
-His own editions have featured in over fifty critically acclaimed recordings on the Naxos label.
+His own editions have featured in over sixty critically acclaimed recordings on the Naxos label.
 A graduate of the University of Auckland (PhD, 1986), Allan Badley is a Distinguished Alumni Award winner (2003) and in 2007 was awarded the Goldene-Pleyel-Medaille of the Internationale Ignaz Joseph Pleyel Gesellschaft (Austria).
-He is a member of the editorial board of Eighteenth-Century Music and was recently elected inaugural president of the Swiss-based Association Johann Baptist Wanhal.

-Allan Badley has held academic appointments at Massey University (Wellington, New Zealand) and at the University of Auckland where he is currently Senior Lecturer in Musicology.
+Allan Badley has held academic appointments at Massey University (Wellington, New Zealand) and at the University of Auckland where he is currently Associate Professor in Musicology.